Weimax Wines & Spirits

 As the country is comprised of relatively small islands, the growing conditions are marine-influenced.
 Yet given the length of New Zealand, the climate ranges from that similar to Germany at the cool, southern end of the country, to that much like some rather warm areas of Spain in the north.
 We tend to think of New Zealand more as a white wine-producing region, yet a few red wines have caught our attention recently.

-Gisborne is a rather fertile region and Sauvignon Blanc, Chardonnay and Gewürztraminer thrive there.
+Gisborne is a rather fertile region now with 37 producing wineries.
+There have been 22 new producers opening their doors since 2020!
+Sauvignon Blanc, Chardonnay and Gewürztraminer thrive there.

 Hawkes Bay is an important region, as it was the first major commercial wine producing area for New Zealand.
-There are numerous producers there, currently, but only a couple have wines in our market.
+There are numerous producers there (107 as of 2022) currently, but for some reason not many are represented in our market.

 Martinborough, near the southern tip of the northern island of New Zealand, is relatively recently a major wine producing area.
 There are now about 20-something wineries there, the Ata Rangi winery making an extraordinary Pinot Noir of which we receive a few bottles annually.
 This is an area with gravelly soil, fairly dry climate and a will to experiment.
 Syrah and Sangiovese are recent plantings, so we shall see!

 Marlborough lies at the northern tip of New Zealand's south island.
 It's only since the 1970's that the region has been a wine-growing area.
-Cloudy Bay winery is probably the best-known producer around the world, but there are more than 40 other wine-making concerns in this area today.
-Sauvignon Blanc is the major ambassador from the region.
+Cloudy Bay winery is probably the best-known producer around the world, but there are about 160 wine-making concerns in this area today.
+Sauvignon Blanc is the major ambassador from the region, but Pinot Noir can be exceptional, too.

 Nelson, Canterbury and Otago are other regions on the south island.
 These are less well-known at the present time.